TorchSpatiotemporal/tsl/docs/source/usage/data_structures.rst

 #.
 The **Features** (:obj:`f`) or **Channels** dimension, allowing for multiple (heterogeneous) measurements at the same spatio-temporal point.

 We call a **spatiotemporal graph** a tensor with finite :obj:`t`, :obj:`n`, and :obj:`f` dimensions, paired with the underlying topology.
-In TSL, we use the class :class:`tsl.data.Data` to represent and store the attributes of a single spatiotemporal graph.
+In :tsl:`tsl`, we use the class :class:`tsl.data.Data` to represent and store the attributes of a single spatiotemporal graph.